 Grounds for a secondary school appeal

 Successful school appeals can be approved in two circumstances.
-First, when a school has applied its admissions procedures incorrectly (rare as hens’ teeth).
-Or second, when the harm done to your child by not getting a place there will be greater than that caused to all the other children by overcrowding.
+First, when a school's admissions policy contravenes the School Admissions Code or has been applied incorrectly (rare as hens’ teeth).
+Or second, when the disadvantage to your child from not getting a place will be greater than that caused to all the other children in the year they would join, by, for example, overcrowding.

-- Are there reasons for the school you want based on religion or difficult family circumstances?
+- Are there reasons for the school you want based on difficult family circumstances?

 - Can the school you’ve been offered cater for any special need or health issue your child has?
 Health matters need to be significant, and not common ailments.
 ‘Plenty of people have asthma and get on perfectly well day to day,’ an appeal panel member told us.

-- In appeals for selective schools, what are the academic attainments at the school you’ve been offered?
-Do reasonable numbers stay in the sixth form and go on to university, if this is what your child wants and her own academic record would suggest this is likely?
-If not, you could argue that this school will not enable her to reach her full potential.
+- In appeals for selective schools, what is the academic attainment at the school you’ve been offered?
+If your child is of high academic ability, how do such pupils do in public exams and do reasonable numbers stay on for the sixth form and go on to university?
+If the school's record is markedly poor, you could argue that it will not enable your child to reach their full potential.

-- Is transport to the school you’ve been offered impossible?
-(But bear in mind that many 11 year-olds have a one hour bus journey to school.
-Check the uniforms of children standing at your nearest bus stop – if others already make the same journey, you will have no grounds).
-But a journey requiring three changes, and the potential for your child to be stranded if he misses a connection, could be considered unreasonable.
+- Is the journey to the school you’ve been offered very long or complicated?
+(But bear in mind that many 11 year olds have a one-hour bus journey to school.
+Check the uniforms of children standing at your nearest bus stop – if others already do this, you will have no grounds).
+But a journey requiring three changes, and the potential for your child to be stranded or late if he misses a connection, could be considered unreasonable.